Members of the community investment board recently...

-The Board have spent the end of 2021 developing their ideas, understanding the assets and challenges in Southend and have developed their values, vision and mission.
+The Board have developed their ideas and understanding of the assets and challenges in Southend and determined their values, vision and mission.
 Our values are;

 Underpinned by Independence and Inclusivity

-Our vision is of a sustainable Southend where residents engage in their wider communities, are empowered to realise and reach their full potential.
-In a city they are proud of, feel safe in and enjoy healthy and fulfilling lives.
+Our vision is of a sustainable Southend where residents engage in their wider communities, are empowered to realize and reach their full potential.
+In a city they are proud of, feel safe in and can enjoy healthy and fulfilling lives.

-Our mission is to utilise the strengths and assets of Southend locally by motivating residents to create sustainable resilient communities taking community led-action that will improve mental health.
+Our mission is to utilize the strengths and assets of Southend by motivating residents to create sustainable resilient communities taking community led-action that will improve mental health.

-Previously the Southend Borough Council distributed different grants, but as approved by Cabinet in November, £1.5m will now be moved from the Council to Community Investment Board, hosted by SAVS.
+Previously the Southend Borough Council distributed different grants, but as approved by Cabinet in November, £1.5m has been moved from the Council to Community Investment Board, hosted by SAVS.
 Neither the Council nor SAVS have control or say in how the funding is spent, it is completely up to the Board but it must seek to deliver the Board’s vision and mission and the with the £1.5m the Southend 2050 Outcomes and Themes.

 For more information on the Community Investment Board please read this frequently asked questions document.